Skip to content

 Single Appliance

 The video explains the migration from Sophos XG to XGS Firewalls using the new Backup Restore Assistant.
-It covers the prerequisites, including compatibility, backup encryption password, and the Secure Storage Master Key.
+It covers the prerequisites, including compatibility, the backup encryption password, and the Secure Storage Master Key.
 It shows step by step how to create a backup, transfer it to the target device, and complete the configuration.
-Important: The port assignment must be checked beforehand, as it cannot be changed after restoration.
-Further details in the linked video.
+Important: port mapping must be checked beforehand, because it can no longer be changed after the restore.
+Further details are available in the linked video.

 Sophos Firewall XG to XGS - Migration